yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 en: - writing state,
 - ...

-fr: Si vous m'avez suivi jusqu'ici, alors vous avez terminé!
+fr: Si vous m'avez suivi jusqu'ici, alors vous avez terminé !
 en: If you have followed me until here, then you've done it!
-fr: Vous connaissez les monades[^03021301]!
+fr: Vous connaissez les monades[^03021301] !
 en: You know monads[^03021301]!

-fr: [^03021301]: Vous aurez quand même besoin de pratiquer un peu pour vous habituer à elles et pour comprendre quand les utiliser ou créer les vôtres.
+fr: [^03021301]: Vous aurez quand même besoin de pratiquer un peu pour vous habituer à elles et pour comprendre quand les utiliser et créer les vôtres.
 Mais vous avez déjà fait un grand pas dans cette direction.
 en: [^03021301]: Well, you'll certainly need to practice a bit to get used to them and to understand when you can use them and create your own.
 But you already made a big step in this direction.

 <a href="code/03_Hell/02_Monads/13_Monads.lhs" class="cut">03_Hell/02_Monads/<strong>13_Monads.lhs</strong> </a>